JdeRobot/RoboticsAcademy/docs/_pages/exercises/ComputerVision/3d_reconstruction.md

 ```

 ## How to perform the exercise?
-To carry out the exercise, you have to edit the file `MyAlgorithm.py` and insert in it your code, which reconstructs 3d points from the two stero views.
+To carry out the exercise, you have to edit the file `MyAlgorithm.py` and insert in it your code, which reconstructs 3d points from the two stereo views.

 ### Where to insert the code?
 In the `MyAlgorithm.py` file,